+Having the flu with diabetes is NOT a pleasant experience at all!
 Nobody wants to be sick and nobody wants the flu.
 But now you know how serious it is to have diabetes and the flu.
 It doesn’t have to be serious or even happen if you take the necessary precautions.
 There are many things that you can do to avoid the flu and other illnesses.
 I hope that you learned something.
-If you really want to reverse your type 2 diabetes then click the button below now!

 If You Really Want to Reverse Your Type 2 Diabetes

 My hope is that I helped you learn something and that you take something positive with you from this article.
 If you have any questions or comments, please feel free to leave them below and pass this on to others who may need help.
 I would appreciate it!
 Thank you for reading and have a happy and a healthy one!